-All of our Taverns-To-Go are constructed using the best of quality, pressure treated, yellow pine lumber - suitable for outdoor use all year round.
+All of our Taverns-To-Go are constructed using the best of quality, grade #1 pressure treated, yellow pine lumber - suitable for outdoor use all year round.
 While the chemicals in pressure treated lumber prevent rot and ward off insects, they don’t prevent moisture from seeping into the wood, which over time can cause the wood to become cracked, splintered and warped.
-For this reason, we strongly encourage customers to seal their new bar on site after assembly – however, read below to understand the right time to do this.
+For this reason, we strongly encourage customers to seal their new bar on site after assembly – this can be achieved using an exterior grade paint or a combination stain/sealer.
 Additionally, a sealer can provide UV protection to slow the rate at which your bar color fades.

 When should I stain my Tavern-To-Go?